aashishkoundinya/FlavourSync/README.md

 # Recipe Sharing Platform

 ## Overview
 This Recipe Sharing Platform is a web application that allows users to create, store, and display recipes.
-Users can add recipes by providing a title, description, ingredients, and instructions, which are saved locally in a `.json` file.
-The website features a **My Recipes** section where all submitted recipes are displayed, and a **search bar** to filter through recipes in real-time.
+Users can add recipes by providing a title, description, ingredients, and instructions, which are saved in a MongoDB Database.
+The website features a **Recipes** section where all submitted recipes are displayed, and a **search bar** to filter through recipes in real-time.

 ## Features
+- 🔐 **Login**: Users need to register by verifying OTP sent to their email.
+Only then can they login to their account.
+- ⚙️ **Password Reset**: Registered users can reset their password by verifying the OTP sent to their registered email.
 - 📝 **Add Recipes**: Users can submit new recipes including the title, description, ingredients, and instructions.
-- 🗂️ **Recipe Storage**: Recipes are saved locally in a `.json` file, which stores the recipe details like title, ingredients, and instructions.
+- 🗂️ **Recipe Storage**: Recipes are stored in MongoDB, which stores the recipe details like title, ingredients, and instructions, user_id, Date and Time.
+- 🤖 **ChatBot**: FlavourBot helps you to ask questions regarding the reicpes and helps you cook.
-- 🔍 **Search Functionality**: The **My Recipes** section includes a search bar that filters recipes dynamically as you type.
+- 🔍 **Search Functionality**: The **Recipes** section includes a search bar that filters recipes dynamically as you type.
 - 📱 **Responsive Design**: The website is fully responsive and adjusts to different screen sizes, showing fewer recipe cards per row on smaller devices.

 ## Prerequisites